rackerlabs/rackspace-how-to/content/cloud-servers/install-epel-and-additional-repositories-on-centos-and-red-hat.md

 the EPEL repository.

 The package names in the IUS repository are *different from* the package names used in the official repositories.
 The difference helps to avoid unintentional conflicts or software version updates.

-**Note:** Because IUS uses package names that are different from the package names in the official repositories, we recommend IUS over Remi for Rackspace customers with managed support levels that include server software.
+**Note:** Because IUS uses package names that are different from the package names in the official repositories, we recommend IUS for Rackspace customers with managed support levels that include server software.
 Managed servers automatically update nightly by default, which can cause unplanned upgrades if package names are the same in more than